devanshubisht/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CodeSphere home folder.

+**Q**: When and why does CodeSphere use sample data?

+**A**: CodeSphere uses sample data when the application is first launched.
+The purpose of the sample data is to let the new user experiment with the data while getting familiar with CodeSphere.
+If you wish to start using CodeSphere fresh from the start, you could use the [`clear`](#clearing-all-courses--clear) command to clear all the sample data.

+**Q**: Is my data secure?

+**A**: Yes, your data is stored locally in your computer and is not accessible by anyone else.

+**Q**: Will I lose my data when I exit the app?

+**A**: No you will not.
+The data is stored on your computer and can still be displayed after exiting the app.

 ## **Known Issues**